 This is why the $25,000 account requirement exists.
 The SEC believes that those with less than $25,000 in an account cannot take on the risks of day trading.

 Is PDT Illegal?

-If you break the PDT rules, the exact consequences will vary depending on the broker your account is with, since some brokers have stricter rules than others.
-If this is a first-time violation, the broker may only flag you as a pattern day trader.
-If this is the case, you’ll want to be especially careful with your trading going forward, since your broker will now be monitoring your account for any more day trading.
+If you break the PDT rules, the exact consequences will vary depending on your account’s broker since some brokers have stricter rules than others.
+The broker may only flag you as a pattern day trader if this is a first-time violation.
+If this is the case, you’ll want to be especially careful with your trading since your broker will now monitor your account for any more day trading.

 Suppose you violated the rules by accident, and your broker suspended your ability to open new positions.
-In that case, it may be worth reaching out to your broker, especially if you have no intention of day trading in the future.
-The broker may lift the hold on your account as long as you abide by specific rules or meet certain requirements.
+It may be worth reaching out to your broker, especially if you have no intention of day trading in the future.
+The broker may lift the hold on your account if you abide by specific rules or meet certain requirements.

 Can You Get Around PDT?

 At the beginning of this post, we talked about two categories of traders – those who have over $25,000 and consider themselves day traders and those who have less than $25,000 and accidentally violate the PDT rules.
 But what if you’re interested in day trading but don’t have $25,000 in your account?
 The good news is that there are plenty of ways to get around the PDT rule.

 Limit Daily Trades

 The most apparent option for ensuring you don’t violate the PDT rules while still day trading in accounts with less than $25,000 is simply limiting the number of trades you make in a day.
 If you never place four or more trades in a day, you won’t violate the rule.